ErykKul/json-transformer/README.md

 }
 ```

-If the desired transformation would be having the files in a graph representation, where each object has a name (either a file name or a directory name), a reference to its parent directory, and a boolean indicating if it is a directory, then you might end up writing the following transformer:
+If we now want to transform that file list into a graph representation where each object has a name (either a file name or a directory name), a reference to its parent directory, and a boolean indicating if it is a directory, then you might end up writing the following transformer:

 Transformer:
 ```json